Catholic Schoolhouse Tour 2: Week 18

 Art

 • We are still learning about Icons in art this week.
 Have your students choose one icon and write about it.
 Your younger students can write one sentence that tells what the icon depicts.
-Have your older students write what they see, how it makes them feel and the details they notice in the image.
-Your even older students can do some research on a famous icon, write what it is about, who commissioned it, what artist created it and any other historical information of note.
+Have your older students write what they see, how it makes them feel, and the details they notice in the image.
+Your even older students can do some research on a famous icon, write what it is about, who commissioned it, what artist created it, and any other historical information of note.

 Music